eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - Additional use cases that will be introduced in the future, see [Section 2.6.4](#264-other-use-cases).

-These blueprints, along with all relevant information on use cases implementation, will be compiled in a standardized format within a dedicated document titled the "Use Cases Manual", and distributed together with this document.
+These blueprints, along with all relevant information on use cases implementation, will be compiled in a standardised format within a dedicated document titled the "Use Cases Manual", and distributed together with this document.

 #### 2.6.2 Identification and authentication to access online services